Posted January 08

 The in-house experimentation platform struggles to achieve intended cost, velocity, and capability goals.

-Experimentation ROI is a factor of quality and velocity.
+It is a factor of quality and velocity.
 We’ll set experiment quality aside for the purpose of this exercise and assume that all the experiments being run are the ‘right ones’ to run.
 You need velocity because what experimentation exposes is that even the smartest companies can only guess the best digital experience 10-20% of the time.

 Average experimentation win rate

-Source: Lessons learned from 127k experiments
+Source: Optimizely, Lessons learned from 127k experiments

 If you are only going to get 1-2 out of 10 bets right, you need to make a lot of bets!